bcstp/hugosite/content/escaping-big-tech.md

 ## Various links

-### 1. Cancel This Company seeks to keep track of *all* the companies that we should avoid supporting:
+### 1. Cancel This Company

 **<span class="hilite" style="font-size:24px;">[CancelThisCompany.com](https://www.cancelthiscompany.com/)</span>**

-This website describes itself as "The definitive list of left-wing companies that you should boycott."
+This website seeks to keep track of *all* the companies that we should avoid supporting.
+It describes itself as "The definitive list of left-wing companies that you should boycott."
 And, they offer alternative suggestions.

 ---